Story for the Week

 Publication Date: August 15, 2023

-I received an advance copy of this title from NetGalley and St. Martin’s Press, Minotaur Books in exchange for an honest review.
+I received an advance copy of this title from NetGalley and St. Martin’s Press, Minotaur Books.

 Publisher’s Description